Magneto-optical trap of a Group III atom

 To further study repumping efficiency, we vary repumper powers and measure the effect on the MOT one-body lifetime and steady-state atom number.
-Data is collected by varying the combined power of both 410~nm (451~nm) repumpers while the power of the 451~nm (410~nm) repumpers is fixed at its maximum value.
-Below 4 mW (1 mW) of 410~nm (451~nm) laser light, we observe that the one-body lifetime and steady-state atom number depends strongly on repumper power (Fig. \ref{fig:repumpers}).
+Data are collected by varying the combined power of both 410-nm (451-nm) repumpers whereas the power of the 451-nm (410-nm) repumpers is fixed at its maximum value.
+Below 4 mW (1 mW) of 410-nm (451-nm) laser light, we observe that the one-body lifetime and steady-state atom number depends strongly on repumper power (Fig. \ref{fig:repumpers}).
 Above this regime, the repumping transitions are saturated, and the MOT has a large atom number and a long one-body lifetime.
-Comparing the 410~nm and 451~nm repumping data, it is clear that 451~nm repumping saturates more easily.
-This is because the 410~nm lasers are somewhat effective at populating $\ket{5P_{3/2},F=6}$ on their own due to a 60\% branching ratio for decay into this state.
+Comparing the 410- and 451-nm repumping data, it is clear that 451-nm repumping saturates more easily.
+This is because the 410-nm lasers are somewhat effective at populating $\ket{5P_{3/2},F=6}$ on their own due to a 60\% branching ratio for decay into this state.

 We compare this result to MOT realizations that are reportedly limited by repumper power or population leakage pathways that are not fully closed \cite{Inoue2018,Hostetter2014,Sukachev2010,De2009,Gr2001,Mills2017}.
-In these cases, one-body lifetimes are an order-of-magnitude shorter than in our apparatus.
+In these cases, one-body lifetimes are an order of magnitude shorter than in our apparatus.
 The data reported here suggest that population leaks are well closed by our repumpers.

-In conclusion, we demonstrate a magneto-optical trap of a group-III atom.
+In conclusion, we demonstrate a magneto-optical trap of a group-\uppercase\expandafter{\romannumeral3} atom.
 Over $5\times10^8$ atoms are loaded to the MOT from a Zeeman slowed atomic beam.
 With ample repumper power, measurements of MOT decay implies a one-body lifetime of $\tau = 12.3(3)\ \unit{s}$.
 This lifetime as well as repumper characterization confirms that all leakage pathways are sufficiently closed.
 Meanwhile, we observed a two-body rate of $\beta = 1.6(5) \times10^{-11}\ \unit{cm^3/s}$.
 Further improvements are possible by increasing the atomic density using dark spot MOT or compressed MOT techniques, and lower temperatures can be achieved with Sisyphus cooling.
-Techniques demonstrated in this work can be extended to all atoms with similar atomic structure, such as the group-III atoms Tl, Al, Ga, and B. Furthermore, our work paves the way of exploring group-III atoms in the quantum degenerate regime.
+Techniques demonstrated in this Letter can be extended to all atoms with similar atomic structure, such as the group-\uppercase\expandafter{\romannumeral3} atoms Tl, Al, Ga, and B. Furthermore, our Letter paves the way of exploring group-\uppercase\expandafter{\romannumeral3} atoms in the quantum degenerate regime.